Qengineering/YoloCam/README.md

 Given the many hours of work, we ask you for a small one-time fee for the license.<br>
 See our [shop](https://qengineering.eu/shop.html) where we explain how the license works.<br><br>
 ![output image]( https://qengineering.eu/images/YoloCamAdGitScreen.webp )
-> Red boxes indicate moving objects.
+> A red box is a recognized moving object.
 Blue boxes are recognized stationary objects.

 ------------